Venice:

 has largely passed to Mazzorbo and Mazzorbetto, but some survives and

-- and you can enjoy them in what gourmets consider the best fish restaurants
+sorting them - and you can enjoy them in what gourmets consider the best

-painting by Gianbattista Tiepolo, some 14th century paintings by Giovanni
+Tiepolo, some 14th century paintings by Giovanni Mansueti and many

-Mansueti and many naive works depicting the popular traditions of saintly
+naive works depicting the popular traditions of saintly protection of

-protection of the island.
-Also in the Piazza is the Museum of Lacemaking,
+the island.
+Also in the Piazza is the interesting

 and the nearby Mazzorbo, though much has changed, still succeed in maintaining